bulbousdreamer/dotfiles/.dotfiles/documentation/index.md

 Not all configuration files can be moved.
 For example, using a single .gitconfig file will not work with different versions of git that may be installed on different systems.
 Other files have similar issues.

+Git worktree commands may fail if the directory where it is created is not accessible from all dotfiles types that try to access it.
+For example, if the worktree .git file says the gitdir is "C:/..." then a Linux machine will not be able to use that worktree.

 # Architecture

 .bash_profile, .bashrc, .profile - Expected entry points for bash process.
 Detect the environment and read the correct configuration.
-For example, .bash_profile will source the detected environment's shared then user bash_profile if they are enabled so that the user can modify any settings from the shared version such as shopt autocd.
-It will modify the PATH by prepending in this order: user environment, shared environment, user general, shared general.
-Finally, it will source .bashrc.
+These will source all the other files to load the configuration.

+load order - Profile, bash_profile, then bashrc.
+General then specific.
+Shared then user.
+This allows variables and settings to be set then modified.
+It also allows versions of scripts to be prioritized by prepending bin folders to the path in the aforementioned order.

-profile.d, bash_profile.d, bashrc.d - folders containing small profiles such as one to configure history, one to configure prompt, one to configure path, etc. These files will be read by a section of code that is provded in the template.
-If a single file is preferred then ignore this functionality.
-Idea taken from [Ivan De Marino](https://github.com/detro/.bashrc.d).
+profile.d, bash_profile.d, bashrc.d - folders containing modular profiles such as one to configure history, one to configure prompt, one to configure path, etc. These files will be read by a section of code that is provded in the template.
+If a single file is preferred then ignore these folders and modify the singular bashrc etc. Idea taken from [Ivan De Marino](https://github.com/detro/.bashrc.d).

 .dotfiles/bash - Separate different types of shells for portabilty and future expansion.

+shared, user - Each type is broken up into a shared folder for configuration management to configure and a user folder for an individual user to configure.
+Their structures tend to mirror one another.

+bin - These folders hold files such as scripts that perform a task.
+They are added to the path variable so the files contained within should be available from the command line.

-template - Skeleton for a specific environment containing expected files to avoid errors.
-Go to that direcotry and run the command `template.sh <new environment folder name` to make a new OS.
+dotfiles_type_template - Skeleton for a specific environment containing expected files to avoid errors.
+Go to that direcotry and run the command `./template.sh <new environment folder name` to make a new OS.
 Use this as the default environment if the environment cannot be detected to avoid errors as they only contain print statements.

-storage - Add licenses or other files that are useful when something goes wrong or teleworking.
+storage - Add licenses or other files that are useful when something goes wrong or working without network access.

 wiki - Create guides or take notes.